Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Discussion and Conclusion

-We proposed Summarization Programs (SPs), a generic framework for explainable abstractive summarization.
-Summarization Programs encode the step-by-step generative process of each summary sentence from the source document sentences through the use of different neural modules (sentence compression, paraphrasing, and fusion).
-We showed the effectiveness of our framework through two research questions.
-First, we developed an efficient best-first search method, \search{} that effectively identifies Summarization Programs for generating human-written summaries with highly faithful neural modules.
-Next, we developed two Summarization Program models that generate SPs given source documents as input which are then parsed to generate summaries.
-Via an initial simulation study, we showed that Summarization Programs improve the interpretability of summarization models by enabling humans to better predict model \textit{reasoning}.
-Summarization Programs provide a promising new direction towards interpretable and modular abstractive summarization.
+We proposed the Summarization Program, a novel framework for interpretable abstractive summarization.
+We demonstrated its effectiveness by developing \search{} that identifies summarization programs for human summaries with highly faithful neural modules and SP generation models that produce summaries from source documents.
+Via an initial simulation study, we also show that SPs improve the interpretability of a summarization model.